Real situations where self-custody alone is not enough

 Another route can already exist before the main one breaks.

-Who can step in and what they can reach is already defined.
+Who can step in and which assets they may reach is already defined.

 Some money may already be meant for family, business continuity, or other shared needs.
-If you cannot sign, that money still needs a clear path.
+If you cannot act, that money still needs a clear path.

-That support can already have a clear release path.
+That support can already have a defined path.

 That reserve can already be in place for that moment.